Australian water dragon: Taxonomy and systematics

 The species was first described by John Edward Gray in 1831 as Lophura lesueurii, from a specimen collected by Lesueur & Péron at "Parramatta" or "Port Jackson".
 Gray listed three species of Lophura: Cuvier's (Lophura Cuvierii Gray), Lesueur's (Lophura Lesueurii Gray), and beautiful (Lophura Concinna Gray, Physignathus Concinnus Cuvier).

 In 1845, Gray separated Physignathus (P. concinnus & P. Lesueurii) from Lophura (L. amboinensis & L. Shawii).
 The Australian water dragon remained in Physignathus along with the Asian water dragon P. cocincinus until Wells and Wellington published the genus Intellagama in 1985.

 The subspecies howitii was described by Frederick McCoy in 1884 as "the Gippsland water lizard".
 According to his description, it differs from the Queensland subspecies in the proportions of the head and the supra-ocular scales.
 Its sub-specific epithet commemorates geologist and magistrate Alfred William Howitt, who collected three specimens from the upper reaches of the Buchan River and sent them to McCoy.
 Two of the specimens cannot be located, the third is D1822 in the collection of the National Museum of Victoria, which was designated the lectotype by Coventry in 1970.
-Hoser treats I. howitii as a separate species rather than a subspecies.

-Hoser (2020) proposed a third species: the Northern water dragon Intellagama wellsandwellingtonorum.
-The North Queensland Intellagama population, which extends from Cairns in the south through the wet tropical zone of Townsville to Cooktown in the north, is asserted to be allopatric with the mid-latitude population from Rockhampton south into New South Wales.
-The southern population ranges from Kiama south to Victoria.
-The northern dragons have smaller spines, "a series of 5–7 deep yellow, to yellowish-orange squarish to diamond-shped blotches along the mid flanks", and other colouration differences.